zom-lang/zom/README.md

 Feel free to contribute.
 For the moment there is a documentation but it needs to be improved.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.

 A much more detailed version, on how to contribute to Zom can be found [here](/CONTRIBUTING.md)